NSANTRA/WaveformNet/README.md

-# 📌 WaveformNet: A 1D CNN-Based Model for Multiclass Arrhythmia Classification
+# 📌 WaveformNet: 1D and 2D CNN-Based Models for Multiclass Arrhythmia Classification

-**WaveformNet** is a deep learning model built using one-dimensional convolutional neural networks (1D CNNs) to classify ECG signals into multiple arrhythmia types.
-Designed for efficiency and accuracy, the model analyzes raw ECG waveforms to detect abnormal heart rhythms, supporting multiclass classification modes.
-It serves as a foundational step toward intelligent cardiac monitoring and AI-driven healthcare solutions.
+WaveformNet is a deep learning project for classifying electrocardiogram (ECG) signals into multiple arrhythmia types using convolutional neural networks.
+It features two separately trained models: a one-dimensional (1D) CNN that processes raw ECG time series, and a two-dimensional (2D) CNN that operates on transformed representations.
+Developed on the same dataset, the models enable a comparative study of temporal vs. spatiotemporal feature extraction for multiclass arrhythmia classification, advancing research in AI-powered cardiac diagnostics.

 ---